BrownCSCI1230/lab07_terrain/README.md

 # Introduction

 Hello, welcome to the Terrain Lab!
-This module introduces you to the concept of procedural noise, interpolation functions, and how they can be used to create visually rich environments with very little manual work!
-We will be implementing a noise generation function and use it to create a mountainous terrain height map.
-Then we will have a quick exercise in vector operations to create visually interesting snow effects.
+We've seen how 2D arrays can store intersection information to be used for lighting computation.
+Here we are going to store height information in a 2D array and use it to construct geometry!
+We will begin by implementing a noise generation function to create mountainous terrain height maps, then we will have a quick exercise in vector operations to add color to our scene.
 Let's get started!

 By the end of this lab you should be able to…